#

 Scope, placements, and distribution signal

 The partnership provides recurring visibility for Fight.ID and $FIGHT across UFC's digital footprint and during fight-week moments.
 In practice, this means Fight surfaces can be promoted in the same rhythm that UFC cards are announced, marketed, and broadcast.
-Fight can leverage pre-fight storytelling, weigh-in day buzz, live event conversation, and post-fight highlights to drive fans into simple, low-friction actions: claim a fight ID, earn FP points, and learn how to use $FIGHT inside prediction markets, staking, and fighter communities.
+Fight can leverage pre-fight storytelling, weigh-in day buzz, live event conversation, and post-fight highlights to drive fans into simple, low-friction actions: claim a fight ID, earn FP points through quests and campaigns, and learn how to use $FIGHT for access, governance, and community participation.
 This predictable "event cadence" is a distribution system in itself, turning every card into a funnel for identity claims and ongoing engagement.

 #